cerebral-legacy/cerebral-website/app/markdown/modals.md

 1. We can show as many modals on top of each other as we want
 2. Our modals are specific to their content and they have their own behaviour.
 Maybe one modal closes on saving, maybe some other has the close button on a different position in the UI.
 It does not matter.
 You can just trigger the signal with the index
 3. You can close and open modals from anywhere in your app

-And it is all serializable to be passed to debugger, saved on server or sent over websockets.
+4. It is all serializable to be passed to debugger, saved on server or sent over websockets.